 Directions: From Wailuku, take Kahekili Highway to Waihe’e and just past the ballfield, turn right onto Halewaiu Road.
 Proceed to bottom of hill and before you reach the golf course, make a LEFT onto the rocky dirt road leading into the cane grass.
 When you get to the beach parking area, either park there or drive into the old dairy area through the road on the left (you may need to open and close the gate).
 At the clearing, a green caretaker’s house will be on your right and storage sheds on your left.
 Use Google Maps to find the entrance to the refuge using the address 155 Halewaiu Rd, Wailuku, HI.

 Participate in Pacific Whale Foundation’s marine debris citizen science project when you select a beach of your choosing to clean up and fill out a data sheet recording what debris items are present.
-This allows our researchers to expand their data set and analyze the trends and patterns of debris on Maui’s beaches and shores.
+This allows our researchers to expand their data set and analyze the trends and patterns of debris on Maui’s beaches and shores as part of our Coastal Marine Debris Monitoring Program.
 Pick up your supplies (gloves, recycled bag, datasheet) at Pacific Whale Foundation in either Lahaina or Ma’alaea.